-- 101. The Waikato-Tainui Communications & Engagement Plan sets out the intended communication and engagement strategy for Te Whakakitenga o Waikato to engage with Waikato hapuu, whaanau and claimants throughout the Treaty Settlement process. - 102.
-The Communications Strategy meets the communications needs for advancing the legacies of the past through concluding the negotiations and settlement of Outstanding Waikato-Tainui Te Tiriti o Waitangi Claims. - 103.
-Key messaging for this plan is four-fold, and is aimed at: - a) Educating key audiences about the existing Waikato-Tainui settlements, settlement histories, mechanisms and landscapes; - b) Informing key audiences about the negotiations and settlement processes and key hui dates (and any other relevant information); - c) Engaging key audiences, and priority stakeholders to ensure that they are participating in the process, inputting and contributing as much as possible; and - d) Seeking feedback on important issues to formulate and advance a position, and to ensure the involvement and input of tribal members/groups. - 104.
-Key messaging and messaging methods will be dependent on the stage of the negotiations/settlement process (i.e. from pre-mandate to mandate confirmation, Agreement in Principle, Deed of Settlement, to the passing of legislation). - 105.
-Key messaging methods include: - a) regular written paanui; - b) iwi radio; - c) print media;
+- 103. The Waikato-Tainui Communications & Engagement Plan sets out the intended communication and engagement strategy for Te Whakakitenga o Waikato to engage with Waikato hapuu, whaanau and claimants throughout the Treaty Settlement process. - 104.
+The Communications Strategy meets the communication needs for advancing the legacies of the past through concluding the negotiations and settlement of Outstanding Waikato-Tainui Te Tiriti o Waitangi Claims. - 105.
+Key messaging for this plan is four-fold, and is aimed at: - i.
+Educating key audiences about the existing Waikato-Tainui settlements, settlement histories, mechanisms and landscapes; - ii.
+Informing key audiences about the negotiations and settlement processes and key hui dates (and any other relevant information); - iii.
+Engaging key audiences, and priority stakeholders to ensure that they are participating in the process, inputting and contributing as much as possible; and - iv.
+Seeking feedback on important issues to formulate and advance a position, and to ensure the involvement and input of tribal members/groups.